 No matter where you start, you'll be at least an hour and 1/2 on the trail before you reach the East Ridge climbing routes.
 Find the Fern Canyon trail from a number of trailheads (the North Shanahan seems easiest) and follow it past the Superfresh block (the obvious overhanging bolt route), which is shortly encountered after the Slab Overlook.
 You have a choice from here: you can take a faint trail right up into the gully between the East Ridge and Nebel Horn Ridge which brings you past the Fiddlehead, or continue on the Fern Canyon trail to the sandy ridge top and bushwack right along the crest West of Nebel Horn Ridge.
 Class 3 scrambling and wonderful views of the Indian Peaks bring you to the classic serrated lines of the Upper Dihedrals.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Ridge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Ridge:

 Featured Route For East Ridge